sgranade/choicescript_vscode/README.md

 ## Showing Images When Running Your Game

 The ChoiceScript [`*image`][image] command displays remote and local image.
-For the extension to show your local images when you run your game, put those image files in the same directory as your scene files such as `startup.txt`.
+For the extension to show your local images when you run your game, put those image files either in the same directory as your scene files (such as `startup.txt`) or in the directory above it.

 ## Currently Unsupported Features